Why Most E-Commerce Sellers Still Struggle with Product Photo Editing

 None of these require you to know what a layer mask is.
 You describe the outcome.
 The software handles the execution.

-Some edits are easier to point at than describe.
-"Remove this scratch" makes more sense when you can circle the scratch directly on the image.
 Some edits are easier to show than explain.
 Uploading a reference image and saying "match this lighting style" communicates more than a paragraph of text instructions ever could.
+And some edits need to combine multiple sources: the product from one photo, a model from another, a background from a third.

 Text-Based Editing vs. Photoshop vs. Freelancers